Ľuboš Blaha: Political views

-Political and Economic Ideologies

-He used to support modern Western Marxism, radical democratic movements, and culturally liberal positions.
+Blaha used to support modern Western Marxism, radical democratic movements, and culturally liberal positions.
 He argues that in the era of neoliberal globalization, the Left must be more focused on socio-economic (redistribution of wealth, cooperative ownership, economic democracy) rather than cultural issues and that the social conservatism of working class in Slovakia must be accommodated.

 Particularly, Blaha has praised the high progressive taxes and workers' project funds.
 In Slovakia, he promotes the cooperative business model such as the Spanish-Basque Mondragon Corporation.

-Foreign Policy
+Foreign policy

 Ľuboš Blaha is a foreign policy realist.
 His opinions are inspired by the school of international political realism (e.g. the ideas of Kenneth Waltz and John Mearsheimer) and neo-Marxism (especially William I. Robinson, Immanuel Wallerstein and Antonio Negri).
 He strongly criticizes U.S. foreign policy.
 He vehemently condemned not only the war in Iraq, but also the war in Afghanistan.
 He also criticized the Western involvement in Libya and Syria.
 He is a critic of the foreign policy of Israel in relation to Palestine.
 He advocates for the rights of Armenians in relation to the Nagorno-Karabakh and criticizes Turkish foreign policy.
-He endorses many of the ideas of Noam Chomsky and Slavoj Zizek.
+He endorses many of the ideas of Noam Chomsky and Slavoj Žižek.

 Russia

 He is one of the greatest defenders of the Russian Federation in Slovakia since the Russo-Ukrainian War broke out.
 He is an apologist for Vladimir Putin's regime, but he perceives the crisis in Ukraine as a geopolitical clash between the West and Russia, and he rejects what he considers one-sided criticism of Russia and the growing Russophobia in Europe.
-He has openly criticized the Sanctions against Russia and he describes Russia as a friendly nation that liberated Slovakia from fascism in 1945.
+He has openly criticized the sanctions against Russia and he describes Russia as a friendly nation that liberated Slovakia from fascism in 1945.